JockDaRock/intro2k8s/guide.md

 * Now let's look at our service yaml. `code welcome_app_svc.yml`

 Now that we understand how we define services in our yaml definition, let's expose our service so we can access our web app.  `kubectl create -f welcome_app_svc.yml`

+Now for a bigger more fun application... serverless on kubernetes w/ OpenFaaS